sanjayrawat1/bookshop/edge-service/README.md

 with the default namespace, and we'll keep doing that for all our Bookshop applications.
 However, when it comes to platform services such as Ingress NGINX, we'll rely on dedicated namespaces to keep those resources isolated.

-Navigate to the kubernetes/platform/development folder located in your polar-deployment repository, and run following command to deploy PostgreSQL and Redis in your local cluster:
+Navigate to the kubernetes/platform/development folder located in your bookshop-deployment repository, and run following command to deploy PostgreSQL and Redis in your local cluster:

 `$ kubectl apply -f services`